Los Angeles

 “Well, when they hand out new hearts, I’ll be the first in line.”

-“Thanks,” he said, climbing out.
+“Thanks,” he said.

 The old man tipped an imaginary hat.